 What’s the big attraction to online learning?
 Without a doubt, it’s the flexibility that it provides.
 With our busy home and work schedules, who has time to travel back and forth to school, arrange for daycare, or take time off work to attend school?
 Through the online learning format, you can stay home and work at your convenience.
 But does that mean you can work at your own pace, too?
 Not necessarily.

-While online degrees offer students a more flexible way to learn on their own time, degree tracks–and the time it takes to earn the degree are typically similar to brick-and-mortar programs.
-According to the University of Phoenix, students can earn an associates degree in 20 months, or just a little under two years.
+While online degrees offer students a more convenient way to learn on their own time, the time put forth in earning online degrees are typically comparable to brick-and-mortar programs.
+Furthermore, depending on your hard work and dedication, you may be able to accelerate your studies and earn your degree in less time.
+According to the University of Phoenix, students can earn an associate degree in 20 months or just a little under two years.

-If you’re considering a more elevated track of study, such as a bachelor’s degree, be prepared to commit up to four years of study, just like the on-campus experience.
-Accelerated learning tracks may offer students the possibility to earn a bachelor’s degree in three years–but it may require non-stop classes throughout the year.
-For those interested in a graduate degree, such as an MBA, the time can vary depending on the degree concentration, but it can usually be earned within two years of study.
+If you’re considering a more elevated track of study, such as a bachelor’s degree, be prepared to commit to two additional years of school after you’ve earned an associate degree, as earning a bachelor’s degree will include up to four years of study, just like the on-campus experience.
+Accelerated learning tracks may offer students the possibility to gain a bachelor’s degree in three years, but it may require non-stop classes throughout the year.

 Are you interested in obtaining an online master’s degree?
 Generally, earning your online master’s degree will take you approximately two years to complete, if you are attending full-time.
 If you choose to, many schools will allow three to four years to complete your master’s program, including your thesis project.